Uniswap/governance-seatbelt/README.md

 ## Reports

-Every hour a GitHub workflow is run which simulates all GovernorBravo proposals for each DAO defined in [`governance-checks.yaml`](https://github.com/Uniswap/governance-seatbelt/blob/main/.github/workflows/governance-checks.yaml).
+Every few hours a GitHub workflow is run which simulates all proposals for each DAO defined in [`governance-checks.yaml`](https://github.com/Uniswap/governance-seatbelt/blob/main/.github/workflows/governance-checks.yaml).
 Reports for each proposal are saved as Markdown files associated with the workflow run.
 To view the reports, navigate to this repo's [Actions](https://github.com/Uniswap/governance-seatbelt/actions), select a workflow, and download the attached artifacts.
 This will download a zip file containing all reports, where you can find the report you're interested in and open it your favorite markdown viewer.